mk-fg/pretty-yaml/README.rst

 There are many other python packaging tools - pipenv_, poetry_, pdm_, etc -
-use whatever is most suitable for specific project/environment.
+use whatever is most suitable for specific project/environment. pipx_ can be used to install command-line script without a module.

 More general info on python packaging can be found at `packaging.python.org`_.